matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 ### Handshake

-Upon establishing a federation websocket connection, the requesting side needs to first send a [`hello`](#hello) frame denoting various possible options the requesting side supports, and to propose several options (and possible extensions) to continue working with.
+Upon establishing a federation streaming connection, the requesting side needs to first send a [`hello`](#hello) frame denoting various possible options the requesting side supports, and to propose several options (and possible extensions) to continue working with.